 Cases stemming from motorcycle accidents can be entirely different from those arising from other motor vehicle collisions.
 Injuries from these accidents tend to be more severe, and settlement offers may be higher as a result.
 For example, various legal issues surrounding fault and negligence also may come up, including whether the injured party was wearing protective gear or not.

-These legal complications may result in the need to contact the experienced Florida motorcycle accident lawyers at Kogan & DiSalvo.
+These legal complications may result in the need to contact an experienced Florida motorcycle accident lawyer at Kogan & DiSalvo.
 Consulting with our personal injury attorneys who are familiar with how these cases work may significantly increase your odds of recovering fair compensation.
 Additionally, a dedicated legal advocate could handle any complications with your case while you focus on recovery.
+Call us today at (561) 375-9500 to discuss your claim.

 Motorcycles are inherently dangerous vehicles.
 However, this does not mean that riders take their own fates into their hands whenever they get on the road.
 An injured motorcyclist has the same right to demand compensation from a negligent defendant as any other motorist.
 It is essential for these riders to understand why accidents occur to promote effective claims for damages.